 By thinking about your skills (as previously mentioned), you’ll find you can apply them to many different sectors.
 There are great marketing, brand and advertising roles in finance businesses and analytical roles in advertising or media businesses.

-Take the time to think about what you’ll enjoy doing on a day-to-day basis, as well as the types of people and team you want to work alongside.
+Take the time to think about what you’ll enjoy doing on a day-to-day basis, as well as the types of people and teams you want to work alongside.

 Have a look at our career path guides for more information, or take our career path test to discover careers that match your skills.